NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 In a pilot move, the new Vismo series was designed in Japan with as many parts sourced in China.
 Although initial shipment were assembled and shipped from Japan, this arrangement was changed from release of PVM-2703.

-The 7-parameter Vismo PVM-2703 was released in February 2011 equipped with a yellow shared-use MULTI socket for monitoring Invasive Blood Pressure or mainstream etCO2.
+The 7-parameter Vismo PVM-2703 was released in February 2011 equipped with a yellow MULTI-parameter socket for either Invasive Blood Pressure or mainstream etCO2 monitoring use.
 There is shortage of one connector socket, if the user could have one dedicated socket for Invasive Blood pressure and another dedicated socket for mainstream etCO2, that would be a far superior design since the monitor can now do all 7 parameters at once.

 From the release of PVM-2703, shipment for both PVM-2701 and PVM-2703 models started to be directly from Shanghai, China.